Explore Baja

 • February days are usually sunny and warm, but evenings can cool down by the ocean.
 Bring a light jacket for those breezy Baja nights.

 • Not all beaches are swimmable due to strong currents.
-For calm waters, head to beach clubs like El Ganzo, Veleros, or SUR Beach House for safe, relaxing swims (plus a margarita or two).
+For calm waters, head to beach clubs like El Ganzo, Veleros, or SUR Beach House or Playa Palmilla and Playa el Chileno for safe, relaxing swims (plus a margarita or two).

 • We were advised that Cabo weddings are often adults-only, but if you’d like to bring your little ones, we can help connect you with trusted, English-speaking nanny or daycare services so everyone can enjoy the celebration.